 The school endeavours to maintain a balance between the teaching of physical skills and sports competition.
 Sport is a component of our Physical Education program.

-A Physical Education teacher takes students in Prep-6 for weekly lessons.
-Children also participate in a dance program for one term each year.
+Children also participate in a specialist dance program for one term each year.

 Children in Years 2 -6 attend lessons in Chinese (Mandarin).
 This program aims to develop each child's ability to communicate in Mandarin, as well as an appreciation and respect for Chinese culture.
 The focus of LOTE is cultural literacy through language.